SE-UP/SWORDS-template-UP/collect_variables/scripts/soft_dev_pract/README.md

+This folder contains Software Developement practices followed
+1. Presence of test folder
+2. If continious integrations is implemented
+3. Additional rules for CI (Need to modify the program to incliude linter rules in LinterName.yml file)
+4. Brief comment at the start of the program (Works for Python, R, C++).

-test_folder.py - checks if the folder named test or tests is present in the root directory of github repository or not. to run the test_folder.py use the following command in the collect_varibales python3 scripts/soft_dev_pract/test_folder.py results/user_research_repos_test.csv
+test_folder.py - checks if the folder named test or tests is present in the root directory of github repository or not. to run the test_folder.py use the following command in thlse collect_varibales python3 scripts/soft_dev_pract/test_folder.py results/user_research_repos_test.csv

 continious_integration.py - checks if the github_actions is implemented or not is present in the root directory of github repository or not.